+Tequila appears in many popular cocktails, including the Margarita.
 The traditional way to drink straight tequila requires a little coordination and a steady hand.
-Place salt on the web of the hand between your thumb and forefinger.
-Hold a wedge of lime or lemon with the same two fingers and have a 1-ounce shot glass filled with tequila in the other hand.
+Place salt on the web of your hand between your thumb and forefinger.
+Hold a wedge of lime or lemon with the same two fingers and have a 1-oz. shot glass filled with tequila in the other hand.
 In one quick, continuous motion, lick the salt, drink the tequila, and bite the lime or lemon wedge.